Subject-specific Info Sessions

 In view of the steadily increasing range of studies, the considerable number of different selection procedures it is vital to obtain the relevant information in time.
 Our goal is to give you the opportunity to get to know Ulm University, the individual courses including their content, their goals and potential professional fields.

-Dates and registration will be available again in the Spring of 2020
+Dates and registration will be available again in spring 2024

 Study fairs for prospective students